Lujaina-ali32/Lujaina-ali32/README.md

 ## 👩‍💻 About Me

 I am a passionate **Frontend Developer** dedicated to building clean, responsive, and user-friendly web applications.
-I love combining creativity with code to create **modern digital experiences**.
+I combine creativity with code to create **modern digital experiences**.

 - 🌱 Currently improving my skills in **Web & App Development**
 - 💻 Building **React projects & interactive web apps**
 - 🎯 Aspiring to become a **Full-Stack Developer**
 - 💬 Ask me about **HTML, CSS, JavaScript, TypeScript**
 - 📫 Contact me at **[lujainaali10@gmail.com](mailto:lujainaali10@gmail.com)**

----
 ---

 ## 💼 What I Can Do